PerfectGym/developer/content/api/memberships/paymentplans.md

 Payment plan represents information about membership fees and payment schedule.
 Each user to complete club joining process must select membarship type and accompanying payment plan.
 Each payment plan is asigned to exactly one membership type.
+Payment plan may be limited to:

+- Employee role
+- Clubs

 Payment plan is a summary representation of single payment plan in your company.

 {:toc}